MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 The [Player](#player) class has properties for `position` and `rotation`.
 These are [Horizon properties](#horizon-properties) and so you must call `get()` (e.g. `player.position.get()`).
 The `position` properties returns the world location of the player's center point (which is near the middle of their hips).

-There are additional properties for reading the positions and rotations of the [head, torso, feet, left hand, and right hand](#player-body-part).
+There are additional properties for reading the positions and rotations of the [head, torso, feet, left hand, and right hand](#player-body-parts).

-### Player Body Part
+### Player Body Parts

 A [player](#players) has a number of properties for accessing body parts: `head`, `torso`, `foot`, `leftHand`, and `rightHand`; each return an instance of the class `PlayerBodyPart` (or the more specific `PlayerHand`).
 They are [Horizon properties](#horizon-properties) and so you must use `get()`: